bbauska/W3Cx-3of5/README.md

 If you\'re looking to an easy way to dive into this standardization processes, check out which [issues in the W3C GitHub repositories have been marked as \"good first issue\"](https://github.com/search?q=org%3Aw3c+label%3A%22good+first+issue%22+state%3Aopen&type=Issues) and see if you find anything where you think you would be ready to help.

-If you\'re looking to an easy way to dive into this standardization processes, check out which [issues in the W3C GitHub repositories have been marked as \"good first issue\"](https://github.com/search?q=org%3Aw3c+label%3A%22good+first+issue%22+state%3Aopen&type=Issues) and see if you find anything where you think you would be ready to help.

 <h3>Shape the future</h3>

 <!------------------------------------------------------------------------------------------------>